 29) Latrell Sprewell (1998-2003)

-Winning over Knicks fans was a tall order for Sprewell, after he was traded to the team on January 21, 1999, the day after the lockout ended.
+Winning over Knicks fans was a tall order for Sprewell, who was traded to the team on the day after the 1999 lockout ended.
 Already a pariah for his choking former coach P.J.
 Carlesimo, Sprewell also had to overcome being exchanged for New York folk hero John Starks.
-A calendar year removed from his last competitive basketball with the Warriors, Sprewell slowly transitioned into the Knicks lineup, mostly backing up Kurt Thomas and Allan Houston at the wing positions during the regular season.
+A calendar year removed from his last competitive basketball with the Warriors, Sprewell slowly transitioned into the Knicks lineup.
 Once the playoffs started, Sprewell wrote his own Knicks legend, averaging a team high 20.4 points per game and leaving it all on the court nightly as the Knicks reached the NBA Finals.
 He eventually spent five seasons with the team, going to the All-Star Game once, in 2001, but the relationship eventually soured when he showed up to training camp in 2002 with a broken hand he claimed was suffered by slipping on his yacht.

 28) Charlie Ward (1994-2004)